nobleo/azure-iot-sdk-c/iothub_client/samples/iothub_client_device_twin_and_methods_cbor_sample/readme.md

 ## Step 3: Build and Run the sample

 Follow [these instructions](https://github.com/Azure/azure-iot-sdk-c/blob/master/doc/devbox_setup.md) to build and run the sample for Linux or Windows.

+NOTE: Intel/tinycbor is installed on Windows as an x86 library.
+Be sure to use the command `cmake .. -A Win32` when building the CMake files if using this OS.